zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 | NOT ASSERTION
 ```

-+ Impelementation of libraries and impelementation of predicates are fixed now, thus user cannot define their own libraries/predicaets.
-But user can define their own assertions.
+Currently, implementations of libraries and predicates are fixed; users can define
+their own assertions, but not their own libraries or predicates.

 ## Proof of the result